What Does the Brain Do?

 The spinal cord is a long bundle of nerve tissue about 18 inches long and 1/2-inch thick.
 It extends from the lower part of the brain down through spine.
 Along the way, nerves branch out to the entire body.

-Both the brain and the spinal cord are protected by bone: the brain by the bones of the skull, and the spinal cord by a set of ring-shaped bones called vertebrae.
+The brain and the spinal cord are protected by bone: the brain by the bones of the skull, and the spinal cord by a set of ring-shaped bones called vertebrae.
 They're both cushioned by layers of membranes called meninges and a special fluid called cerebrospinal fluid.
 This fluid helps protect the nerve tissue, keep it healthy, and remove waste products.

 What Are the Parts of the Brain?

 The forebrain is the largest and most complex part of the brain.
-It consists of the cerebrum — the area with all the folds and grooves typically seen in pictures of the brain — as well as some other structures under it.
+It consists of the cerebrum — the area with all the folds and grooves typically seen in pictures of the brain — as well as other structures under it.

 The cerebrum has right and left halves, called hemispheres.
 They're connected in the middle by a band of nerve fibers (the corpus callosum) that lets them communicate.
 These halves may look like mirror images of each other, but many scientists believe they have different functions: